jacksen30/100-Days-of-Code--2024/README.md

 ## I need to add some context here later, current level of education and skills, why im doing this 100 days and what im hoping to achieve... consistency ect

+### Also add a custom git contribution tracker just for this next 100 days !

 ## Day 1 - 31st May 2024

 ### Project: Modular Building Construction Company Website